honeynet/honeyscanner/README.md

 Please use [Github issues](https://github.com/honeynet/honeyscanner/issues) to report any issues or for questions.

+## FAQ

+In case of troubles with running python on a specific version we suggest that you install the latest version of anaconda from [here](https://www.anaconda.com/download/success) and use Python3.10.
+If you still face problems with pipenv install, try emptying your virtualenvs folder and trying again.

 ## License

 Distributed under the **MIT license**.
 See [LICENSE](./LICENSE) for more information.